derak-kilgo/hibp-download/readme.md

 * Reading and combining 1M+ files takes time.
 Right now its around 4o minutes.
 * Once you have your binary in place, you can try out the search or server options.
+* Produces a binary file that is compatible with [oschonrock/hibp](https://github.com/oschonrock/hibp)

 ### Search the database.